rewardMap/rewardGym/README.rst

 Under the hood this module uses the `gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ [cit1]_.
 The general package has been greatly inspired by `neuro-nav <https://github.com/awjuliani/neuro-nav>`_ [cit2]_, especially the use of a graph structure to represent the tasks.

+Many thanks also to `physiopy <https://github.com/physiopy>`_, from where I took many of the workflows and automizaton around the repository (such as workflows and PR labels)!

 Installation
 -------------------------------------------------------------------------------